panpf/sketch/docs/wiki/getting_started.md

 // or

-val request1 = DisplayRequest(imageView, "https://www.example.com/image.jpg") {
+val request1 = ImageRequest(imageView, "https://www.example.com/image.jpg") {
     placeholder(R.drawable.image)
     transformations(CircleCropTransformation())
 }
 ```

-This can be done through the chained method provided by DisplayRequest.Builder or the trailing
+This can be done through the chained method provided by ImageRequest.Builder or the trailing
 lambda provided by the function of the same name For configuration requests, please refer
-to [DisplayRequest] for more configuration parameters.
+to [ImageRequest] for more configuration parameters.
 Builder class

 ### Execute ImageRequest